dprothero/dpro-npm-license-checker/README.md

 dpro-npm-license-checker
 ```

-It will create a file named `dependencies.csv` that you can import into a Google sheet and submit with your OSS request form.
+It will create a file named `dependencies.csv` that you can import into a Google sheet or use however you need.